IS YOUR FAMILY FIGHTING OVER A WILL OR A TRUST?

 A Will contest is the most commonly recognized lawsuit in estate probate litigation.

 To contest a will, you need to first have a will, and then it must be found.
 There is no such thing as a Will registry where all signed wills are filed as a public record prior to death.
 But when a will has been probated with the County Surrogate’s office, “interested persons and their representatives” may conduct a search of the registry.
-New Jersey probate laws define an “interested person(s)” as “children, spouses, potential heirs, devisees, fiduciaries, creditors, beneficiaries, and any others having a property right in or claim against a trust, or the estate of a decedent which may be affected by a legal proceeding”.
+New Jersey probate laws define an “interested person(s)” as “children, spouses, potential heirs, devisees, fiduciaries, creditors, beneficiaries, and any others having a property right in or claim against a trust, will, or the estate of a decedent which may be affected by a legal proceeding”.

 Probate & Estate Litigation in New Jersey